nostyleguy/io_scene_swg_msh/README.md

     * Ctrl+P -> Object
 * Shader: Shader name of each SPS is read and stored on a Custom Property which will be used at export.
   * If you are creating a new object from scratch, add a Custom Property named "Shader" with the shader path as the value (e.g: "shader/defaultappearance.sht").
 On export, this will be filled in the SPS's shader NAME chunk.
+* Import option to "Remove Duplicate Verts".
+Shouldn't be needed in most cases, but will remove verts that are in the same 3D space and merge them.
+If you attempt to import a mesh exported by this tool, you'll see how each vert in each tri is unique (instead of shared at the corners), which can make it hard to edit the mesh.
+This option will merge those verts again, so common vert corners are shared among triangles.